cardano-foundation/cf-ledger-sync/docs/migration-schema.md

     💡 Note:<br>
           - In the yaci store, data for the native script is currently missing.<br>
           - Data for the smart contract in the yaci store is less than what's in the ledger sync.
-7. Analyze stake_registration table (Can replaced with stake_registration in yaci_store DB)
+7. Analyze stake_registration table (Can replaced with stake_registration table in yaci_store DB)
     - Compare columns with yaci store:
         | Ledger_Sync DB | Yaci_Store DB |
         | -------------- | ------------- |